 Being a part of Youth Shakespeare was amazing.
 I got to meet and work with so many great people, form beautiful friendships, and act on the stage performing some of the best plays ever written.
 Mr. Rumsby is an amazing director and works so well with all of the young actors that make up this superb company.
 He knows just how far to push someone without making them uncomfortable, yet still have them grow as an actor.
 I know I have grown as an actor and a person because of my time with Youth Shakespeare.

-Nathan is 21-years-old and is currently working on a degree in video production.
+Nathan is 22-years-old and is currently working on a degree in video production.
 His favorite roles from past plays are Caesar from Julius Caesar and Snug the Joiner (a.k.a. the lion) from A Midsummer Night's Dream.
+He returned for a special role in 2013 as Shylock in The Merchant of Venice.
 Besides theatre and film, Nathan enjoys making fun of movies, in the theatre, loudly, and spending time with his friends.
 He is also in the process of making his debut rap album.
 Nathan is hoping to be able to pursue both his interests, rap and video editing, as viable careers.
 His work with Youth Shakespeare, on and off the stage, has helped him further his goals.

-I am currently a junior animator at Spark Unlimited, a southern California-based video game company.
+As of this writing, I am a junior animator at Spark Unlimited, a southern California-based video game company.
+Watch for updates!
 The acting experience at San Jose Youth Shakespeare has proven invaluable for my animation work.
 My knowledge of timing and staging – two principles which are all important in animation – has increased exponentially by working under Mr. Rumsby's excellent direction with Shakespeare's timeless plays.
 Animation is essentially acting and I draw on the acting skills which I acquired with San Jose Youth Shakespeare every day.
 My experience with Youth Shakespeare will live with me always.

 Anna (Dunlap) O'Reilly